tinymce/tinymce-docs/general-configuration-guide/use-tinymce-distraction-free.md

 ---
 layout: default
 title: 04.
 Use TinyMCE Distraction-free
-description: Theme that renders a light weight UI for inline editing.
+description: Theme that renders a lightweight UI for inline editing.
 keywords: theme inlite distraction-free
 ---